OliverDaviesCodes/Yoga-Studio/README.md

 ## Acknowledgements

-I used https://www.hotyogasthlm.se/ to find some inspiration behind my project My mentor Maranatha Ilesanmi for his helpful insights and feedback. throughtout the coding process of the project the Slack community for the support in answering some of my more tedious questions.
+- I used https://www.hotyogasthlm.se/ to find some inspiration behind my project
+- My mentor Maranatha Ilesanmi for his helpful insights and feedback throughtout the coding process of the project
+- the Slack community for the support in answering some of my more tedious questions.
+- I would like to thank my cousin Laurence Davies who supported me and gave me some strong guidance on positioning and other helpful insight
+- I would also like to thank my family and friends for supporting me and giving insightful feedback on how they thought the project was goinng